 The Cultural Revolution through photography

 image: Li Zhensheng, self portrait Several earlier posts have highlighted how challenging it is to come to firm conclusions about some of the most basic facts about the history of the Cultural Revolution in China (link, link, link, link).
-The history of this important recent period of Chinese history is still a work in …
+The history of this important recent period of Chinese history is still a work in progress. …

 Granular perspectives on the Cultural Revolution